centuryglass/DaemonFramework/README.md

 - KeyDaemon must be given a limited set of valid keyboard codes on launch, containing no invalid input, and not exceeding the maximum tracked key count defined on compilation.

-### Transmitting key event codes
- KeyDaemon communicates with its parent application using a named pipe file that can only be read by the parent application's owner, and can only be written to by KeyDaemon or root.
-The Parent_Include directory contains the CodePipe class, which the parent application should use to receive input from the KeyDaemon.

-### TODO
-- The specific keyboard event file used is currently hard-coded in.
-I plan to update the KeyReader class to scan all keyboard event files, and add a build option to enable optional restrictions on the set of accessible event files.